python-trio/async_generator/README.rst

 Semantics
 =========

-This library generally follows `PEP 525
+This library generally tries hard to match the semantics of Python 3.6's native async generators in every detail (`PEP 525
-<https://www.python.org/dev/peps/pep-0525/>`__ semantics ("as seen in
+<https://www.python.org/dev/peps/pep-0525/>`__), except that it adds
-Python 3.6!"), except that it adds ``yield from`` support, and it doesn't currently support the ``sys.{get,set}_asyncgen_hooks`` garbage collection API.
+``yield from`` support, and it doesn't currently support the ``sys.{get,set}_asyncgen_hooks`` garbage collection API.
 There are two main reasons for this: (a) it doesn't exist on Python 3.5, and (b) even on 3.6, only built-in generators are supposed to use that API, and that's not us.
 In any case, you probably shouldn't be relying on garbage collection for async generators – see `this discussion
 <https://vorpus.org/blog/some-thoughts-on-asynchronous-api-design-in-a-post-asyncawait-world/#cleanup-in-generators-and-async-generators>`__
 and `PEP 533 <https://www.python.org/dev/peps/pep-0533/>`__ for more
 details.